Skip to Content

 Signs of dismissive avoidant attachment in adults

-Many studies have found that an adult’s attachment style shapes the quality of their interpersonal relationships7,8.
-This type of attachment style is negatively correlated with various aspects of adults’ closest relationships9,10.
+Many studies have found that an adult’s attachment style shapes the quality of their interpersonal relationships.7,8 Dismissive avoidant attachment style negatively correlates with various aspects of adults’ closest relationships9,10.

-There are two key dimensions – anxiety and avoidance – underpinning the different attachment styles leading to different patterns of behavior throughout life.
+There are two key dimensions – anxiety and avoidance – underpinning the different attachment styles, leading to different behavior patterns throughout life.

-A dismissive avoidant woman or man tends to score high on the avoidance scale and low on the anxiety scale.
+A dismissive-avoidant woman or man tends to score high on the avoidance scale and low on the attachment anxiety scale

 Attachment issues in the early years left dismissive individuals with a fear of intimacy.
 They avoid feelings of closeness in relationships.